-This is a land of rugged mountain peaks, dramatic lakes and loughs, windswept, wild coastline and epic national parks is a stunning place to visit.
-Moreover, Ireland’s beauty lies not just in its landscapes, but in its charming towns, vibrant cities, and friendly, colourful villages, too.
+Depending on who you ask, Ireland could be the most beautiful destination in Europe, with both Northern Ireland and the Republic enjoying some of the most spectacular scenery on the continent.
+But what is the prettiest part of Ireland?
+This is a land of rugged mountain peaks, dramatic lakes and loughs, windswept, wild coastlines, and epic national parks.
+It is a truly stunning place to visit.
+Moreover, Ireland’s beauty lies not just in its landscapes, but in its charming towns, vibrant cities, and friendly, colorful villages, too.

 Across Northern Ireland and the Republic of Ireland, there are 32 counties to discover.
-Each has its own unique history, heritage, culture and natural sights to explore.
+Each has its own unique history, heritage, culture, and natural sights to explore.
 Deciding which to visit can be a challenge.
 To help you out, we’ve put together our list of the 11 most beautiful counties in Ireland.

 And if anything here inspires you to visit, please check out our range of small group tours of Ireland as well as our self-drive Ireland tours.